net-daemon/docs/docs/api/api_configuration.md

 {
     #region -- Config properties --

-    // This property will be automapped with ´the_light´ config public SensorEntity?
+    // This Sensor will be generated using the string from ´humidity_sensor´ in the config as the Home Assistant name public SensorEntity?
 HumiditySensor { get; set; }
-    public SwitchEntity?
+    // This Sensor will be generated using the string from ´humidifier´ in the config as the Home Assistant name public SwitchEntity?
 Humidifier { get; set; }

     #endregion